RadioAstronomySoftwareGroup/pyuvdata/README.md

 3. Provide precise data definition via both human readable code and high quality online documentation

 # Package Details
-pyuvdata has three major user classes:
+pyuvdata has four major user classes:

 * UVData: supports interferometric data (visibilities) and associated metadata
 * UVCal: supports interferometric calibration solutions (antenna-based) and associated metadata (Note that this is a fairly new object, consider it to be a beta version)
 * UVBeam: supports primary beams (E-field or power) and associated metadata (Note that this is a new object and is very experimental, consider it to be an alpha version)
+* UVFlag: A class to handle the manipulation and combination of flags for data sets.
+Also can convert raw data quality metrics into flags using thresholding.
+(This object is very new and experimental.
+Consider it to be a beta version)

 ## UVData File standard notes
 * miriad has been throughly tested with aipy-style miriad files and minimally